ui/stamps-api-docs/source/redemption_api.rst

-store           Yes       Merchant's store id where redemption is initiated invoice_number  No        POS invoice number channel         No        ``2`` for POS, ``3`` for kiosk, ``4`` for web, ``5`` for Android or ``6`` for iOS
+store           Yes       Merchant's store id where redemption is initiated invoice_number  No        POS invoice number channel         No        ``2`` for POS, ``3`` for kiosk, ``4`` for web, ``5`` for Android or ``6`` for iOS stamps          No        Integer value indicating the stamps required for a flexible reward extra_data      No        JSON object containing any additional data
 =============== ========= =========================

 Here's an example of how the API call might look like in JSON format with specified reward